-On top of that, the same survey found that behind-the scenes access is really popular content for Live Video.
-This also stems from people’s want to be included.
+On top of that, the same survey found that behind-the scenes access is some of the most popular content for Live Video.
+This also stems from people’s desire to be included, or have an exclusive inside look.
 In fact, 87% of audiences would prefer to watch online video instead of traditional television if it meant they had more access to behind-the-scenes content.

 This is all to say, if you can find a way to incorporate Live Video into your marketing strategy, definitely take that opportunity.

 It’s a great way to engage with consumers on a more personal level, and a great way to make consumers feel included in your brand.
 Because it’s live and unedited it comes across as authentic to the viewers, and if done correctly, it can help build a trusting relationship between you and your target audience.

 Dana High, Marketing and Communication at Green Buzz Agency.